Company Logo - Home Link

 This family-friendly museum includes art inspired by nature, play spaces for kids, and even a butterfly haven with more than 1,000 free-flying butterflies.

-Best of all, they also offer Suggested Donation Days usually once a week on Thursdays.
+The museum has what are called Donation Days once a week on Thursdays.
 On these days, Illinois residents can get free admission or choose to support the museum with a $10 donation.

 Hours

-Learn more about the free museum days and discounts at the Peggy Notebaert Nature Museum.
+Learn more about the free museum days and savings at the Peggy Notebaert Nature Museum.

 MUSEUMS ON US